-14 Id. ¶ 21 (citing Commission Rule 25-4.082).
+&lt;sup>14 Id. ¶ 24 (citing Commission Rule 25-4.082).

-15 In re: Petition for expedited review and cancellation of BellSouth Telecommunications, Inc.'s Key Customer Promotional tariffs and for investigation of BellSouth's promotion price and marketing practices by Florida Digital Network, Inc., Docket No. 020119-TP et al., Order No. PSC-03-0726-FOF-TP (June 19, 2003)("BellSouth Key Customer Tariffs Order").
-16 Id. at 44.
-The Commission did not, as Bright House suggests, state that a ten-day waiting period was required under Florida law.
-Commission did not describe, were satisfactory.17 In its BellSouth Carrier-to-Carrier Information Order,18 the Commission upheld the challenged win-back program and, contrary to Bright House's characterization, made clear that no allegations concerning retention activities were at issue.19 As discussed below, none of these authorities provides a legal basis for the Complaint.
-B. THE RETENTION MARKETING PROGRAM AT ISSUE HERE IS BASED ON THE USE OF RETAIL INFORMATION OBTAINED FROM RETAIL DISCONNECT ORDERS The Complaint focuses on one aspect of Verizon's marketing - its retention efforts following Bright House's requests sent on behalf of migrating customers to disconnect their Verizon retail service.
+&lt;sup>16 In re: Petition for expedited review and cancellation of BellSouth Telecommunications, Inc.'s Key Customer Promotional tariffs and for investigation of BellSouth's promotion price and marketing practices by Florida Digital Network, Inc., Docket No. 020119-TP et al., Order No. PSC-03-0726-FOF-TP (June 19, 2003)("BellSouth Key Customer Tariffs Order").
+Id. at 44.

+information between BellSouth's retail and wholesale divisions, finding that BellSouth's policies, which the Commission did not describe, were satisfactory.
+In its BellSouth Carrier-to-Carrier Information Order, the Commission upheld the challenged win-back program and made clear that no allegations concerning retention activities were at issue.
+As discussed below, none of these authorities provides a legal basis for the Complaint.

+B. THE RETENTION MARKETING PROGRAM AT ISSUE HERE IS BASED ON THE USE OF RETAIL INFORMATION OBTAINED FROM RETAIL DISCONNECT ORDERS

+The Complaint focuses on one aspect of Verizon's marketing - its retention efforts following Comcast's requests sent on behalf of migrating customers to disconnect their Verizon retail service.
 As the Complaint recognizes, Verizon does not require a customer to inform it directly of a request to cancel service.
-Rather, in accordance with industry standards, when Verizon receives a local service request ("LSR") for local number porting ("LNP") from Bright House, Verizon issues a retail disconnect order to ensure that the customer's retail service is discontinued at the appropriate time, that the customer experiences no loss of dial tone or missed calls, and that the billing by the old and new local service providers does not overlap.
-It is solely in response to this retail loss notification and disconnect request that Verizon provides additional information to the customer so that the customer can choose whether to 17 BellSouth Key Customer Tariffs Order at 47.
+Rather, in accordance with industry standards, when Verizon receives an LSR for local number porting ("LNP") from Comcast, Verizon issues a retail disconnect order to ensure that the customer's retail service is discontinued at the appropriate time, that the customer experiences no loss of dial tone or missed calls, and that the billing by the old and new local service providers does not overlap.
+It is solely in response to this retail loss notification and disconnect request that Verizon provides additional information to the customer so that the customer can choose whether to remain with Verizon.
+In cases